Contribute to wildlife conservation in the heart of the Kalahari

 Your Journey to Modisa: Program Details and Logistics

-The minimum stay for the program is 14 days.
+- The minimum stay for the program is 10 days (9 nights).

 WE ARE NOT A zOO.
 OUR ANIMALS ARE WILD AND May OR May NOT BE SEEN.
 WE DO NOT OFFER Any PETTING OF WILD ANIMALS OR OTHER Physical INTERACTION.